 Simon got some food, I ate more popsicles, and we watched “The Office.”

 I was getting ready to push, and everyone was talking about just how fast that baby was going to slip out, and I was fake laughing and begging people not to jinx me—because he/she wasn’t out yet.
 So we started pushing.
 I say “we” because it feels like a team effort with all those eyes on the prize and someone doing basic counting for you, someone else cheering you on and at least one person helping hold a leg.
-It became pretty apparent that this wasn’t going to be a Sebastian—push two times and out he slides—situation because the good doctor kept fiddling around with Theo’s (not-yet-even-kind-of-emerged) head with great concentration.
+It became pretty apparent that this wasn’t going to be like last time—push two times and out he slides—situation because the good doctor kept fiddling around with Theo’s (not-yet-even-kind-of-emerged) head with great concentration.

 More pushing, counting, cheering.
 No baby.
 The doctor was still in her graphic tee and showed no signs of gowning up for any sort of delivery, so I was getting slightly discouraged and started profusely apologizing.
 Was I a bad pusher?
 They exist!
 Had the third baby thrown me into “bad pusher” camp?
 Simon assured me that I wasn’t but that maybe I should focus more of my energy on pushing and less of my energy scrunching my face while pushing.

 More pushing sans face scrunching, counting, cheering and apologizing on my part.
 No baby.
 More fiddling with the head that was very much sunny side up and would not flip around.
 I was getting really, really tired because I was pushing really, really hard.
 I asked for water because I was starting to feel like I might die of Parched Mouth Disease.
 One year I ran four marathons, and I remember thinking that birthing a baby had to be way easier than running a ‘thon.
-Snort.
+Snort. lol.
 My current self was cursing my former self at this point because what did she know?

 There was never any mention of using forceps or a vacuum … or going back to “get sectioned,” as they say, but I didn’t know how much longer I could push with all my popsicle-fueled strength.
 I was also starting to feel about as self-conscious as one does when she has her legs super splayed in front of almost perfect strangers.
 Simon was being really encouraging and said I was doing great (lie).
 I kept asking him if I was getting close, but he said he really couldn’t see (possible lie, still not sure).
-It was nearing midnight, and there was a lot of nervous laughter and talk that the baby “sure was stubborn” and that maybe the baby would hold off till December 31st.
-(I was thinking we passed “stubborn” 87 pushes ago—I’d moved onto “head shaped like a hammer” and was about to throw this into “maybe the baby has antlers?” territory.)
+It was nearing midnight, and there was a lot of nervous laughter and talk that the baby “sure was stubborn” and that maybe the baby would hold off till December 31.
+(I was thinking we passed “stubborn” 87 pushes ago—I’d moved onto “head shaped like a hammer” and was about to throw this into “maybe the baby has antlers?” territory—or tantrum.)
 I couldn’t even muster a fake laugh as I had to reserve all of my energy to continue to inefficiently push hammerhead out.

 Finally, one of the nurses went over to the baby warmer and started folding blankets, so I pushed as hard as I possibly could.
 The doctor said to stop.
 She covered up her street clothes and had me push one more time, and out he came face up!
 Miracle.
 Less than 10 percent of babies that are flipped actually come out sunny-side up, so I guess you could say I’m a rare form of beast.